porteken/ai-resume-analyzer-app/README.md

 2. Add Job Description - Paste the job description in the text area
 3. Analyze - Click "Analyze Resume" to start the analysis
 4. Review Results - View the structured analysis with:
-   - Match Score (percentage fit)
+   - Match Score
-   - Key Strengths (candidate advantages)
+   - Key Strengths
-   - Gaps & Areas for Development (missing qualifications)
+   - Gaps & Areas for Development
-   - Recommendations (actionable next steps)
+   - Recommendations